7-step auto enrolment checklist for employers

 Automatically enrol your eligible employees

-- Automatic enrollment is not optional.
+- Automatic enrolment is not optional.

 - As an employer, you must have a qualifying pension scheme in place.

 - You must automatically enrol ‘eligible workers’ into that scheme and make contributions on their behalf.

 - Your employees can choose to opt out (but they must be enrolled in a qualifying scheme in the first place).

 - You have to register with The Pensions Regulator (TPR).

 All this may sound quite complicated and a lot of work, so the sooner you start the process, the better.
 Contact someone from The Pensions Regulator if you need help, as it’s the UK government’s official body for workplace pensions and automatic enrolment.